Last updated: November 28, 2025

 To bring this strategy to life, let’s walk through a hypothetical case study on the EUR/USD currency pair.

-Imagine we have identified a clear triple top pattern on the EUR/USD daily chart.
-The three tops have formed around the 1.1000 resistance price point, and we have drawn our neckline at 1.0800.
+Assume a clear Triple Top pattern has been identified on the EUR/USD daily chart.
+The three peaks formed around the 1.1000 resistance price point, and the Neckline has been drawn at 1.0800.

-• Entry: The pattern is confirmed when the price breaks and closes below the 1.0800 neckline with a noticeable increase in volume.
-We would enter a short position at or near this breakout level.
+Action Steps: The pattern is confirmed when the price breaks and closes below the 1.0800 Neckline with a noticeable increase in volume.
+The trader enters a Short position at or near this breakout level.

-This example demonstrates how this pattern provides a complete trading plan with defined entry, exit, and risk management levels, giving us a clear road map to follow in a live market.
+This example demonstrates how the Triple Top pattern provides a complete trading plan with defined entry, exit (SL), and profit (TP) levels, giving the trader a clear roadmap to follow in a live market.

 8. When Should You Use the Triple Top Chart Pattern?